New constructions for the $n$-queens problem: Modular queen digraphs

-\begin{example} It turns out that the labelings of the digraphs that appear in Example \ref{Example_1}, namely $D$, $F_1$ and $F_2$ are modular queens.
-Thus, the resulting labeled digraph obtained by means of the $\otimes_h$-product is also a modular queen labeling.
-Therefore, the solution of Fig. 2, is also a solution for the modular $25$-queens problem. \end{example}
+\begin{example} It turns out that the labelings of the digraphs that appear in Example \ref{Example_1}, namely $D$, $F_1$ and $F_2$ are modular queens, however condition (ii) in Corollary \ref{coro: $1$-regular_modular_queen_and_product} does not hold and the resulting labeled digraph obtained by means of the $\otimes_h$-product is not a modular queen labeling, for instance, the arcs $(25,6)$ and $(7,13)$ induce the same difference modulo 25.
+Therefore, the solution of Fig. \ref{Figure_2}, is not a solution for the modular $25$-queens problem. \end{example}